 What I expected Dan to say was, “We spend a week locked in the boardroom.
-We go over the presentation multiple times and then video and review our performance.
-We bring in different associates at least 3 times to fire tough questions at us.”
+We go over the presentation multiple times, we video and review our performance.
+At least three times we bring in different associates to fire tough questions at us.”

 Instead he said, “If we have a run-through in the back of Joan’s car, we’re lucky.”

-Incredible!
+This is disgusting.
 Remember what Oscar winner Sir Michael Caine said, “Rehearsal is the work; performance is the relaxation.”

 Before you invest the appropriate time in rehearsing your presentation, make sure your presentation structure and focus are right.
 Here are four principles to help you deliver a successful sales presentation and establish a new client relationship: